-Northern India Textile Research Association Technical Campus, Ghaziabad U.P.201002 India School of Studies in Physics Vikram University Ujjain M.P.
+Northern India Textile Research Association Technical Campus, Ghaziabad U.P.India School of Studies in Physics Vikram University Ujjain M.P.
 456010 India

 Abstract: The question as to how this universe came into being and as to how it has evolved to its present stage, is an old question.
 The answer to this question unfolds many secrets regarding fundamental particles and forces between them.
-The most important ingredient of this whole creation namely 'Dark Matter' was for the first time identified by Fritz Zwicky of California Institute of Technology (Caltech) in 1933[1,2].
-Search for the Dark Matter reaches to the new dimensions.
-Signature of dark matter presence can be revealed by detail analysis of very high energy electrons which are coming from outer space.
-Still the experimental findings are mysterious and need precise tools to investigate dark matter in the lab[3].
-The observational existence of dark matter such as gravitational lensing etc in the universe is concrete evidence of its presence.
-We investigate the nature of Kaluza Klien Particles which are supposed to be the evidence of dark matter existence [4].
+Theodor Kaluza proposed the concept that the universe is composed of more than four space-time dimensions.
+In his work electromagnetism is united with gravity.
+Various extra dimensions formulations have been proposed to solve a variety of problems.
+Recently, the idea of more than four space time dimensions is applied to the search for particle identity of dark matter (DM).Signature of dark matter can be revealed by analysis of very high energy electrons which are coming from outer space.
+We investigate dynamical conditions of annihilation channels of Lightest Kaluza Klien particle LKP which is suggested to be concrete evidence of dark matter in galactic subhalos [1-9].

-Keywords: Dark Matter, Standard Model
+Keywords : Dark Matter, Gravitational Lense